 Quite possibly the most promising British band in electronic music right now.

 Another killer retro-EBM act signed to DKA Records, and this Australian duo released this storming eight-track missive in the spring.
-To a point on-trend – the darker corners of 80s electronic music are so much du jour right now, not to mention the resurgence of interest in industrial music in techno circles right now – these guys take things further than just trend-chasing by the intriguing way their songs are built.
+To a point, on-trend – the darker corners of 80s electronic music are so much du jour right now, not to mention the resurgence of interest in industrial music in techno circles right now – these guys take things further than just trend-chasing by the intriguing way their songs are built.
 Huge synth hooks hit like bell chimes across sleek, relentless rhythms, and vocals are treated and twisted so that they are indistinct, but still an absolutely vital part of the sound.
 How I wish for a club – I don’t know, like E N D U R A N C E, perhaps – that still existed where I could dance to this until the early hours.

-Somewhere along the line, the promise of Zola Jesus’ work didn’t quite break through.
+Somewhere along the line, the promise of Zola Jesus’ work didn’t quite breakthrough.
 The move to Mute for her last album Taiga was meant to be a stepping stone, and the (in a relative sense!) more accessible sound of that album should have burst her into wider acceptance.
 But for reasons I’ve never understood, it didn’t happen.
 In the aftermath, she went back to the mid-west, dealt with all kinds of personal trauma, and the result was this astonishing album, thirty-nine minutes absolutely bursting with all of the emotion that she’s been dealing with.
 Despite this album being about, broadly, dealing with the prospect and reality of death, it is a remarkably positive album in some respects, at points pleading with those nearing death to fight back or pull through, and it is also an album steeped in love.
-A frankly staggering album that, really, was the only realistic competition for the number one spot this year – this pair of albums were miles ahead of everything else.
+A frankly staggering album that, really, was the only real competition for the number one spot this year – this pair of albums were miles ahead of everything else.

 Speaking of which…

-SOL: A Self-Banishment Ritual
+/SOL: A Self-Banishment Ritual

 Could it really have been anything else?
-This year was one where I had broadly decided on the top spot when I published But Listen: 156 back in September, and SOL received only the third full marks review (10/10, in other words) I’ve given in twenty-one years of writing about music.
+This year was one where I had broadly decided on the top spot when I published /But Listen/156 back in September, and SOL received only the third full marks review (10/10, in other words) I’ve given in twenty-one years of writing about music.

 Alex Reed has for a while put us on notice of his wide-ranging talent, from his industrial music to his writing about the genre, and his knowledge in music generally, but this album is an extraordinary step-up.
 Ignoring genre boundaries for a fascinating exploration into how music can be part of a way for regeneration, rebirth and renewal of the self, this album is frequently mind-boggling in scope.
 I don’t know how some of this works, but nothing feels out of place, everything remotely unexpected works joyously, and I’ve been humming some of these songs for months.